0x4447/0x4447-cli-node-grapes/README.md

 ] grapes -h
 ```

-# What to Expect
+# What to expect

 ### The build feature

-When using the build feature a `CloudFormation.json` file will appear in the folder that you pointed using the `-s` parameter.
-The file will contain the final CloudFormation file that you can upload straight to AWS for deployment.
-This file will be overwritten very time you run the `build` command.
+When you use the build feature, a `CloudFormation.json` file appears in the folder you pointed to using the `-s` parameter.
+The file contains the final CloudFormation file, which you can then upload straight to AWS for deployment.
+This file is overwritten every time you run the `build` command.

 ### The init feature

-The initialization command will create a complete folder structure in the path that you specified.
-The end result is the exact structure that Graps expects when building the final file.
-Do not change the folder names, this is the only requirement for the tool.
-Anything inside this folders is up to you.
-You can name your files however you want and you can organize them in whatever folder structure makes sense to you.
+The initialization command creates a complete folder structure in the path you specified.
+The end result is the exact structure that Grapes expects when building the final file.
+The only requirement for the tool is that you never change folder names.
+Anything inside the folders is up to you.
+You can name your files anything you like and organize them in whatever folder structure makes sense to you.

 # The End